30 Best Tips for Dressing Well in Your 30s

 No one is telling you to outright ditch that Justin Bieber concert tank you paid $50 for.
-We’re just saying you should keep it neatly stacked in the back of your drawer and wear it to bed only—or maybe the gym.
+We're just saying you should keep it neatly stacked in the back of your drawer and wear it to bed only—or maybe the gym (because it's definitely on the list of what not to wear after 30).
 When shopping for tops, you should be exclusively looking at blouses and sweaters—not t-shirts.

 Memorize the rules about buttoning